ray-27/Vistora-assignment/README.md

 You can see the presentation slide with the name `Feature Engineering Using Snowflake and Feature Stores`

 and you can see the presentation walkthrough video at https://drive.google.com/file/d/1V1zmFR78x9xo9PlCKI3n64QBey3RPto-/view?usp=sharing

+Since the file is big you can also watch it on youtube : https://youtu.be/ChyGs--sR-c